10 Costs You Should Consider Before Getting a Dog

 Veterinarian clinics charge differently but expect $60+ a shot and possibly an additional charge for seeing the vet as well.

-- Food and Treats —Depends on the size of the dog, quality, and, brand you feed them, but expect to spend at least $50 a month at a minimum.
+- Food and Treats —The cost of dog food and treats depends on a few things.
+The size of your dog, quality, the brand, and type (raw/kibble) are all factors that can affect the price.
+Expect to spend at least $50 a month at a minimum.
 If your pet develops allergies or an intolerance to something, consider increasing your budget.

-- Toys, Beds, Dog Clothes, Leashes, Collars, Poop Bags — All of these items can add up, especially with so many products available.
-We dog-sat one dog whose mom popped into Petsmart and spent a quick $100 on a new harness, a jacket, a toy, and treats for her 5-pound dog while she stayed with us!
+- Toys, Beds, Dog Clothes, Leashes, Collars, Poop Bags —All of these items can add up, especially with so many products available.
+You probably won’t need a new dog bed, leash, collar monthly, but your dog may rip up their toys quickly, need clothing for different weather throughout the year, and of course, will need poop bags daily for life.
+We dog-sat one dog whose mom popped into Petsmart and spent a quick $100 on a new harness, a jacket, a toy, and treats for her 5-pound dog while she stayed with us.
+Give yourself a bigger budget than you think.
+When you check out the local Edmonton pet stores, you’ll want to buy your dog everything- because they deserve it!

-- Grooming – Grooming needs vary and depend on things like the size of pet, breed, and the frequency of simple grooming at home.
+- Grooming – Grooming needs vary for each dog.
+It can depend on the size of the dog, the breed, and the frequency of simple grooming at home.
 Some dog breeds like doodles have fur that requires more maintenance.
-Many groomers recommend that doodles be professionally groomed every 4-6 weeks, and may offer a discount as an incentive.
-Typically, the larger the dog, the more expensive the grooming will be (all that area to cover!).
-There can also be extra costs if your pet has a matted coat, dirty rear end, needs a nail trim, or acts aggressively with the groomer.
-A good rule of thumb is to brush short-haired pets at least once a week, and long-haired pets at least once a day.
+Many groomers recommend that doodles be professionally groomed every 4-6 weeks and may offer a discount as an incentive to bring your dog in regularly.
+Typically, the larger the dog, the more expensive the grooming will be.
+There can also be extra costs if your pet has a matted coat, a dirty rear end, needs a nail trim, or acts aggressively with the groomer.
+A good rule of thumb is to brush short-haired pets at least once a week and long-haired pets at least once a day.
 If your pet has a double coat, you may be able to maintain their hair by brushing them regularly at home and just having them groomed twice a year around the time they blow their coat.
+Expect to pay from $28-$120 per grooming session.

-- Crossing the Rainbow Bridge – It’s something no pet parent wants to think about, but planning can help take some stress off when saying ‘goodbye’ to a pet.
+- Crossing the Rainbow Bridge – It’s something no pet parent wants to think about, but planning can help take some stress off you when it’s time to say ‘goodbye’ to your beloved dog.
 Did you know you have to pay to have your pet put down and cremated?
-You can expect costs to range from $50–$200+ depending on the size of your pet, and if you choose to keep the remains.
-Many veterinarians in Edmonton also offer the option of coming to your home, rather than going to their clinic.
+You can expect the cost to start $200+ depending on the size of your pet.
+If you choose to keep their remains, there will be additional fees.
+Many veterinarians in Edmonton also offer the option of coming to your home rather than going to their clinic to make it more comfortable for your dog.